Becoming a licenced official

 Checklist to becoming a licenced offical

 - Attend course

 - Complete and submit your officiating experiences.

 - Have you done your DBS check?
 Click here for more information

 - Have you sent a photo for your licence?

-If you wish to access full instructions on keeping your profile, including your photograph, up to date, as well as ensuring your DBS check is current you can download our guide to using the portal here - PDF 1.6M.
+If you wish to access full instructions on keeping your profile, including your photograph, up to date, as well as ensuring your DBS check is current, click here to download our guide to using the portal (PDF 1.6MB).